 I'm a software engineer currently working at Amazon.com.
 I'm always open to hearing about new opportunities in the Seattle area, bonus points for Kent/Renton area, as well as foreign or remote opportunities.
 I have had a strong passion for coding and treating it as a craft since I began when I was eleven.
-My blood is binary and my DNA is strong in Web Development, backend services, and quality.
+I'm specialized in Web Development, backend services, and quality.

 I began, and am currently, back on Digital Ordering eXperience (DOX) at Amazon.
 We handle the digital "create order", "retrieve order" and other ordering related APIs.
-Despite being "digital ordering" we also handle other business like Prime Now, due to their low latency requirements.
+Despite being "digital ordering", we also handle other businesses like Prime Now Resturants, due to their low latency requirements.
 We use Kotlin and GraphQL to offer a strong, resilient, easy, low latency service.

 I transitioned to more of a QA role for a year and a half (Feb 2017 - July 2018) due to my passion for code.
 It was a great learning experience getting to focus on what makes code: good, bad, maintainable, and testable.
-Helping launch Digital and Physical bundling, I also helped write test plans and catch issues before launch.
+Helping launch Digital and Physical bundling, I also helped write test plans and catch issues before the launch date.